 Cotton Tea Towels

 Cotton is one of the most important crops in the world today.
 It is used not only for clothing like shirts and socks, but in other products too like coffee filters, fishnets, archival paper and book binding.
 This is because cotton is highly absorbent.
 If you notice, cotton shirts make you feel cooler compared to wearing shirts made from other material.
 By drawing away sweat from your body, you feel cool faster.
 This absorbent property also comes in handy when you want to soak up water and other liquid from counter tops, stoves, tables and for drying dishes.

 Cotton tea towels are also highly durable.
 This is because of its high tensile strength making it less prone to tears or rips.
 Because it is mainly used in the kitchen, cotton tea towels are less likely to retain odour once you wash it.
 It is also very easy to clean and maintain.
 Cotton tea towels won’t stretch and pill so you can use it comfortably for longer.

 Conventional Tea Towels

-Check out Luxura UK’s cotton tea towels.
+Check out Luxura’s cotton tea towels.
 They come in a pack of 4 so you can really experience savings.